 Other Payment Options

-The bursar’s office continues to accept payment by check through the mail, but the university is not responsible for delays of the postal service, and late fees will apply if payments are received after the due date.
-Payment by check or cash can be made in person.
+The Samford One Stop in Ingalls Hall continues to accept payment by check through the mail, but the university is not responsible for delays of the postal service.
+Late fees may apply if payments are received after the due date.
+Payment by check may be made in person.
+The Samford One Stop no longer accepts cash payments.

-Should you encounter log-in problems, please contact the Samford University Help Desk at 205-726-2662.
+Should you encounter log-in problems associated with your Samford ID and Password, please contact the Samford University Help Desk at 205-726-2662.

 NOTE: While every effort has been made to provide accurate and up-to-date information, specific financial details are subject to change.